Treat yourself to a Sunday afternoon on the town with this pub crawl around seven of Leeds’ best bars.

 Take a wander down Briggate and then The Calls before coming to Aire Bar for a pint by the riverside.
 Their balcony overlooks the River Aire, but if it’s too cold to go outside, you can easily cosy up on their leather couches inside.
 They also have a pool table if you fancy a game, and show live sports on big screens.
 Couple all that with a slew of local beers, and a range of spirits, and you’re all set for an extended Sunday pitstop.

 Aire Bar, 32 The Calls, Leeds, West Yorkshire, LS2 7EW.

 Order a pint of real ale at the bar, maybe a roast too if you haven’t eaten, and head downstairs – because Sundays at Crowd of Favours are all about live music.
 Speak Easy starts at 2pm and brings in a slew of local musicians, so you can sit back and enjoy the show on their cosy couches.
 It’s the perfect way to while away the afternoon with a pint in hand.

 Crowd of Favours, Harper Street, Leeds, West Yorkshire, LS2 7EA.

 Outlaws Yacht Club

-At this point you might be glad to learn you don’t have too far to go for your next stop.
+At this point you might be glad to learn you don’t have too far to go to your next stop.
 Outlaws Yacht Club is just around the corner, and it’s made for Sundays.
 Long couches around the perimeter are perfect for kicking back on, and you won’t be short of things to do while you’re taking advantage of their craft beers and rare spirits.
 They’ve got oodles of board games, from Connect 4 to Monopoly, Trivial Pursuit and Battleship that will see time fly by.

 Outlaws Yacht Club, 38 New York Street, Leeds, West Yorkshire, LS2 7DY.